-Lotus bamboo are comparatively slow-growing, with stems growing approximately 6 inches per year.
+Lotus bamboo is comparatively slow-growing, with stems growing approximately 6 inches per year.
 It’s can also tolerant neglect and can survive with minimal maintenance.

 Both (Lucky and Lotus bamboo) are valued for their ability to grow in moderate to low light.

 However, lotus bamboo can tolerate higher light levels including fluorescent lights.
-Because these plants are tropical, they do well in Indian temperatures.
+Because these plants are tropical, they do well in moderate temperatures.

 Care should be taken to not place them in direct sunlight.

 Both plant varieties react badly to both chlorine and fluoride in water.